senputra/MicCheck/README.md

 Usage:
   1. Run the Java Application on the laptop.
+        Go in to the "server File" folder and
-        By typing "java . . . ." in console
+        By typing "java micServer" in console
   2. Check the Ip address of the computer.
         By typing "ip address" on Linux
         and "ifconfig -all" on Windows